w0rd-driven/livebook_notebooks/README.md

 Collection of Livebook notebooks.

-Livebook is also a great way to get your feet wet with Elixir concepts as something slightly above iex, like a powerful language scratch pad.
+Livebook is also a great way to get your feet wet with Elixir concepts, like a powerful language scratch pad.

 ## Table of Contents